daniellehoo/gatsby_dh/content/blog/london-and-edinburgh.md

 **Friday, June 29**

-In the evening, Anna and I met up with Harry and Nick at a spot called Nettlehouse 360--a cafe rooftop bar with hipster vibes.
+In the evening, Anna and I met up with Harry and Nick at a spot called [Nettlehouse 360](https://netil360.com/ "Nettlehouse 360")—a cafe rooftop bar with hipster vibes.
 We picked up dinner at a spot called Bella Vita and had dinner and beers in the park.
-After dinner we went to the Dolphin, which is a great dive bar in Hockney--Anna and I sang "Girls Just Want to Have Fun" at karaoke there and hung out with thee boys until around midnight.
+After dinner we went to the Dolphin, which is a great dive bar in Hockney—Anna and I sang "Girls Just Want to Have Fun" at karaoke there and hung out with thee boys until around midnight.

+**Saturday, June 30**

+**Sunday, July 1**

+**Monday, July 2**

+**Tuesday, July 3**

+**Wednesday, July 4**

+**Thursday, July 5**